spiceai/docs/spiceaidocs/docs/components/data-connectors/ftp.md

 ### `from`

-The `from` field takes one of two kinds of forms: `ftp://path` or `sftp://path` where `path` is the path to the file or directory to read from.
+The `from` field takes one of two forms: `ftp://path` or `sftp://path` where `path` is the path to the file or directory to read from.

-If a folder is provided, all child Parquet/CSV files will be loaded.
+If a folder is provided, all child files will be loaded.

 ### `name`